-16 Email from Acutus (IM) of 4 March 2010 timed at 19:17hrs refers
+17 Email from Acutus (IM) of 4 March 2010 timed at 19:17hrs refers.
+That mitigation exercise did not allow for full depth construction i.e. it had been removed from the activity durations as directed by tie.

-$^{^{17}}$ That clearly will require Infraco's cooperation / engagement in adopting the relevant mitigation
+18 That clearly will require Infraco's cooperation / engagement in adopting the relevant mitigation

-18 Unless it can be proven that BSC's phasing and durations shown in the Rev.0 and Rev.1 programmes were always unachievable and that this is therefore an Infraco error.
+19 Unless it can be proven that BSC's phasing and durations shown in the Rev.0 and Rev.1 programmes were always unachievable and that this is therefore an Infraco error.
 That however may be a difficult argument to prove.